anexia-it/vue-ui-components/docs/index.md

 **@anx/vue-ui-components** is a *Vue UI Library* containing several components and plugins for designing user interfaces.
-The library is based on *Vue.js* and can easily be integrated in any existing *Vue* project.
+The library is based on *Vue.js* and can easily be integrated in any existing project.